sambilbow/sambilbow.github.io/_posts/2023-04-17-open-astro-tech.md

 ---

 [OpenAstroTech](https://openastrotech.com/) looks like a really fun project to get involved with!
 They are a community of open-source makers, trying to make astrophotography cheaper and more accessible.
 There are three projects, shown below.
-Watch this space :smiley: :space_invader::rocket:
+Watch this space 😃 👾 🚀

 <div class="row">